muthuubalakan/HTTP-client/README.md

 server.start()
 ```
 That's it.
 Your proxy server is running.
-You can use this simple proxy server to test & Develope BreakingProxy
+You can use this simple proxy server to test & Develop BreakingProxy